This is a pictorial account of my first visit to Chiang Rai - it won’t be my last...

 A selection of Northern Thai pork dishes

-This was a great 2 night weekend away from Bangkok city - we flew Bangkok Airways and it only took 1 hour 15 minutes.
+A weekend in Chiang Rai was a great 2 nights away from Bangkok city - we flew Bangkok Airways and it only took 1 hour 15 minutes.
 Chiang Rai town is only 8 km from the airport making it an ideal place to visit if you're short on time.

 All Photographs are copyright © Caro Blackwell